-- It’s basic economics – the supply of jobs is low and demand for jobs is high.
+- It is basic economics.
+Namely, the supply of jobs is low and demand for jobs is high.
 Makeup is massively oversubscribed and lack of solid paid work often forces people to rethink and go and do something else.

-- If you’re not fussed about working in film/TV, then bridal, beauty and retail may have more opportunity, if you have the desire and skills needed for working in the service industry.
+- If you’re not fussed about working in film and TV, then bridal, beauty and retail may have more opportunity.

-- Working in film and TV involves long hours (social life… er, eh?) in all sorts of weather, sometimes in cramped conditions, fierce competition for few jobs, and lots of arseholes.
-Oops, there – we’ve said it!
-To be fair there are lots of lovely people too, but sadly lots of big egos, attitude and backstabbing.
+- Working in film and TV involves long hours (social life… er, eh?) in all sorts of weather, sometimes in cramped conditions, with fierce competition for few jobs, and lots of arseholes.
+Oops, there – we’ve said it.
+To be fair there are lots of lovely people too, but sadly some big egos, attitudes and backstabbing.
 A cornucopia of duplicitous toss pots!

 - Of course, you have talent.
-You are determined, like makeup and films, and you can draw with lipstick.
-You have no friends, so the social thing is fine!
-And you are not afraid of toss pots!
+You are determined.
+You like makeup and films, and you can draw with lipstick.
+You have no friends, so the social thing is fine.
+And you are not afraid of toss pots.
 Bravo!
+Ever onward!

-- Sure, people do make it into the media industry and have a career, but to reiterate, most people who set out to be a makeup artist will never earn a decent living from it.
+- Sure, people do make it into the media industries and have a good career, but to reiterate, most people who set out to be a makeup artist will never earn a decent living from it.

 - Of course, you are going to try – and why not?
 Trying is absolutely better than not trying.
 We all knew this cold reality when we started and still tried.
-It could be you!
-You could win the makeup artist lottery!
+You too could win the makeup artist lottery!